Guidance

 The UK may impose the following types of sanctions measures:

-• financial sanctions, including asset freezes, administered by the OFSI
+- financial sanctions, including asset freezes, administered by OFSI

-• trade sanctions, including arms embargoes and other trade restrictions, administered by the Department for International Trade (DIT)
+- trade sanctions, including arms embargoes and other trade restrictions, administered by the Office for Trade Sanctions Implementation (OTSI)

-The financial sanctions regime is rooted in several pieces of legislation, including the Sanctions and Anti-Money Laundering Act 2018 (SAMLA), which allows government to amend the regime via secondary legislation.
-Government has used these powers multiple times
+The financial sanctions regime is rooted in several pieces of legislation, including the Sanctions and Anti-Money Laundering Act 2018 (SAMLA), which allows HM Government to amend the regime via secondary legislation.
+HM Government has used these powers multiple times.

 Why do I need to know about sanctions?

-Generally speaking, you must not undertake paid work for a designated person unless you have been granted a licence to do so by the OFSI, or are doing so under the terms of a general licence.
+Generally speaking, you must not undertake paid work for a designated person unless you have been granted a licence to do so by the relevant government body or are doing so under the terms of a general licence.
 Unpaid work may be allowable where it does not circumvent the sanctions regime or provide financial advantage to the designated person.

-It is also challenging because sanctions are relevant for all areas of legal service; for many firms outside of scope of the anti-money laundering (AML) regime, undertaking rigorous checks on their clients is relatively new.
-Other challenges include the fact that a given entity or individual may be subject to multiple different sanctions simultaneously (for example financial sanctions and immigration sanctions), each of which may need to be considered in their own right.
+Sanctions are relevant for all areas of legal service and so firms in and outside of scope of the anti-money laundering (AML) regime should already be undertaking rigorous checks on their clients.
+However, challenges include the fact that a given entity or individual may be subject to multiple different sanctions simultaneously (for example financial sanctions and immigration sanctions), each of which may need to be considered in their own right.

+OFSI will consider whether the level of due diligence conducted was appropriate to the degree of sanctions risk and nature of the transaction.
 While due diligence is not a defence to a prosecution for breach of sanctions, it minimises the risk of inadvertently committing an offence.
-Further, we would take into account the extent to which due diligence was carried out when considering what disciplinary action (if any) to take.
+Further, we would consider the extent to which due diligence was carried out when considering what disciplinary action (if any) to take.

 Below is a non-exhaustive list of less direct ways you might encounter a designated person: